 PGCert - Theatre Studies as a subject

-A major in Theatre Studies at Waikato is a rich and challenging pathway to an arts degree with a wide range of vocational applications.
-Explore performance, and learn about the evolution of theatre and the creation of performance works.
+A major in Theatre Studies at Waikato can be a rich and challenging pathway within an Arts degree.
+It has a wide range of vocational applications within the Performing Arts.
+This suite of papers leads the student through processes of performance-making.

 - Applied Linguistics

 - Counselling Studies

 - Earth Sciences